 You will then be notified that the normalization planning is completed and there is a link to the normalization worklist.
 You can view this worklist by clicking on ‘Created 1 Normalization Worklist(s)’.
 Alternatively, you can access this worklist from the worklists table by going to Data>Worklists.

-Below image is an example of the normalization worklist.
+An example of the normalization worklist is shown below.
 You can export this worklist in the preferred format of different liquid handlers by clicking on ‘Export Worklist’.

 After executing the worklist in the lab, use the Execute Worklist tool under Tools > Tool Library to update the plate in the inventory.